Fixing the dynamical evolution of self-interacting vector fields: Preliminaries

 Thus, the system is strongly hyperbolic if and only if $\det(\gamma^{\mu\nu})<0.$ Nevertheless, nothing prevents this condition from potentially failing during the evolution, even when starting from regular initial data sets.
 The highly non-linear evolution could cause the determinant of the effective metric to become zero (implying that the equations become parabolic), or it could give rise to very large (or even diverging) characteristic speeds.
 The breakdown of the Cauchy problem due to these shortcomings are usually referred to as \textit{Tricomi} and \textit{Keldysh} types, respectively \cite{Bernard19,Bezares_Kdynamics2020,Ripley19,Ripley:2022cdh}.

 Let us analyze under which conditions these pathologies could appear, in the particular case of a spherically symmetric configuration.
 The corresponding line element can be expressed as

-where $\alpha$ is the lapse function, $g_{rr}$ and $g_{\theta\theta}$ are positive fields, and $d\Omega^2$ is the line element of the unitary sphere.
+where $\alpha$ is the lapse function, $g_{rr}$ and $g_{\theta\theta}$ are positive fields, and $d\Omega^2$ is the line element of the unit sphere.
 As pointed out in Ref. \cite{Bezares_Kdynamics2020}, the determinant of the effective metric reads

 and its dynamical evolution can be assessed by examining the eigenvalues of $\gamma^{\mu\nu}$, namely

 The characteristic speeds of the scalar equation of system (\ref{full-eqs}) are given by